BlockstreamResearch/bip-frost-dkg/README.md

     return (my_hostsigkey, my_hostverkey)
 ```

-Send host pubkey to every other participant.
+The participants send their host pubkey to the other participant and collect received host pubkeys.
-Collect host pubkeys from all other participants and compute a setup identifier that includes all participants (including yourself TODO: this is maybe obvious but probably good to stress, in particular for backups).
+They then compute a setup identifier that includes all participants (including yourself TODO: this is maybe obvious but probably good to stress, in particular for backups).

 ```python
 def recpedpop_setup_id(hostverkeys, t, context_string):